Factbox: Chicago teachers dispute is over school reform, money

-Chicago public school teachers went on strike on Monday for the first time since 1987 in a clash with Mayor Rahm Emanuel that has national implications because many states and cities are grappling with similar tight budgets and underperforming schools.
+Chicago public school teachers are threatening to strike on Monday for the first time since 1987 in a clash with Mayor Rahm Emanuel that has national implications because many states and cities are grappling with similar tight budgets and underperforming schools.

-Here are some of the issues and the stakes in the Chicago dispute.
+Here are some of the key issues, and the stakes in the Chicago dispute.

-NATIONAL SCOPE: The walkout by Chicago teachers is the largest private- or public-sector strike in the United States in a year.
+NATIONAL SCOPE: A walkout by Chicago teachers would be the largest private- or public-sector strike in the United States in a year.
 Some 29,000 California nurses and medical workers staged a walkout in September 2011 and 45,000 Verizon Communications workers struck for two weeks in August 2011.

 Chicago Public Schools is the nation's third-largest school district after New York City and Los Angeles, with 402,000 students in kindergarten through high school (50,000 are in non-union charter schools).
 The union represents 29,000 teachers, counselors, nurses and other support staff.
 Most Chicago schools began classes last week.